Doggie52/Lean-Zoned-Time-Of-Day-Consolidator/README.md

-# Lean Zoned Time Of Day Consolidator
+# LEAN Zoned Time Of Day Consolidator

-*Lean Zoned Time Of Day Consolidator* is an unofficial, alternative consolidator for [QuantConnect's Lean Engine](https://github.com/quantconnect/lean) that consolidates bars *once a day* at a *specific time of day* in a *given timezone*.
+*LEAN Zoned Time Of Day Consolidator* is an unofficial, alternative consolidator for [QuantConnect's LEAN Engine](https://github.com/quantconnect/lean) that consolidates bars *once a day* at a *specific time of day* in a *given timezone*.

 Precise bar consolidation is important in many aspects of trading, in particular in Forex and Commodity markets that tend to trade throughout the day in different timezones.